misael-diaz/react-app-twitter/README.md

 Learn React by checking out its
 [Getting Started Documentation](https://create-react-app.dev/docs/getting-started)

+## Requirements

+React requires Node version 14.0.0 or higher.
+If you wish to install it locally follow the steps given in this [wiki](wiki/Installing-latest-Node.js-via-NPM-locally).

 ## Starting the React Twitter App

 You can start (a development build of) the React App by